Data landscape exercise

 1. To establish which data is available, accessible and of sufficient quality to respond to a relevant nutrition policy question

-The data landscape exercise is conducted as one of the first activities when an NIPN is being set up in a country and prior to the identification of policy-relevant questions (see section 2.1).
+The data landscape exercise is conducted as one of the first activities when an NIPN is being set up in a country and prior to the identification of policy-relevant questions (section 2.2).

 The data landscape provides an initial picture of the available and accessible data and its quality.
 It helps the NIPN data experts to quickly ascertain which survey instruments have been used to collect nutrition-relevant indicators and which institutions or individuals to contact to access the data.
 The landscape exercise will also contribute to building and maintaining close connections with the multi-sectoral data providers and facilitate access to data in the future.

-The initial data landscape exercise will be used during the process of formulating policy questions to provide first-hand basic information for the NIPN data experts to decide whether a formulated policy question can be answered or not (see section 2.3).
+The initial data landscape exercise will be used during the process of formulating policy questions to provide first-hand basic information for the NIPN data experts to decide whether a formulated policy question can be answered or not (section 2.4).

 Yet, it is likely that some further investigation may be required to reach a final decision on whether policy questions can be answered as the data landscape exercise will never be able to cover 100% of all available data: